Logos and uniforms of the Boston Red Sox: Other uniforms

 For the spring training St. Patrick's Day game, the Red Sox wear bright green jerseys with "RED SOX" in white letters outlined in red across the front and the hanging Sox logo is displayed on the left sleeve.
 While the other uniforms all use blue caps, this alternate uses a green one matching the uniform shirt.
 This uniform made its regular season debut on April 20, 2007, to honor former Boston Celtics coach, general manager and president Red Auerbach, who died during the previous off-season.
 A similar green uniform was worn June 20, 2008, to celebrate the recent Celtics victory over the L.A.
 Lakers in the NBA Finals.
 The uniforms had a white stripe down the side and the team wore their normal navy caps.
 Additionally, the Sox wore a variation of the standard uniforms for Earth Day 2009.
 The uniform featured a white pullover shirt with a red undershirt and the team name in green.
 The uniform trim featured green piping along the pants and was finished out with the traditional red socks.
 Lastly, the hanging Sox logo was modified to feature a green recycling symbol around the logo.

 On April 20, 2013, the Red Sox changed the text on their home uniforms from "RED SOX" to "BOSTON" for one day to honor the victims of the Boston Marathon bombing, which took place earlier in the week.
 Also, a "B STRONG" patch was stitched to the shirts, which was also worn by the opposing Kansas City Royals.
-Because of the hastily created nature of the jerseys, the text on the front of the jerseys was lacking the blue outline, although the numbers on the back did have it.
-On Patriots' Day 2014 (April 21), the Red Sox wore these modified home uniforms again to mark the one-year anniversary of the bombing.
+Because of the hastily created nature of the jerseys, the text on the front of the jerseys was lacking the blue outline (essentially using the letters of the road alternate navy blue jerseys), although the numbers on the back did have it.
+On Patriots' Day 2014 (April 21), the Red Sox wore these modified home uniforms again to mark the first anniversary of the bombing.
 To accurately replicate the original jersey, the blue outline was not present on the front of this version either.
+The team has continued to wear this uniform on Patriots' Day each year.

+MLB promotional uniforms

+The Red Sox, along with all other Major League Baseball teams, have worn special uniforms as part of league-wide promotions on and around several American holidays.
+These have included camouflage-themed uniforms on Memorial Day (until 2019, now worn on Armed Forces Day), American flag-themed uniforms on Independence Day, pink caps on Mothers' Day (for breast cancer awareness, since 2016), and light blue caps on Fathers' Day (for prostate cancer awareness, since 2016).
+The specific designs of these uniforms have changed each year, but follow a similar template for all MLB teams each season.
+Since Nike took over in 2020, however, only special caps and socks were worn for holiday games, with the uniforms no longer containing special embellishments specific to the holiday.